Georgia Civil War ghost story about the mysterious “Green Eyes” creature that roams the haunted Chickamauga Battlefield each night.

 Suddenly the lights disappeared.
 I began to tremble with fear for the first time.
 “Who’s out there?”
 I called out, but no one answered.
-I then heard a rustling sound against my car.
-I peered out the window, and in the darkness I could just make out a large shadowy figure circling me.
+Then I heard a rustling sound against my car, peered out the window, and in the darkness could just make out a large shadowy figure circling me.
 I thought it was a large man, for it shuffled about on two legs.
 But as my eyes adjusted, I could see that it’s hair was long, right down to the waist.
 And it made a horrible moaning sound, the saddest sound I’d ever heard.

 Just like that, the figure disappeared, and the night was quiet again.
 “Is anyone out there?”
 I yelled, but there was still no answer.
 After a long pause, I slowly reached for the door handle with shaking fingers.

 Then something pounced onto the hood of my truck.
 I looked out the cracked windshield, and what I saw was no man.
 It was a beast, with long dirty hair and huge, mangled jaws from which two long, sharp fangs jutted out.
 And it had two burning green eyes, fueled by some otherworldy evil I couldn’t begin to comprehend.